Safe Church—If You Need Help

 This organization provides confidential and free online support groups for women in recovery, training courses, and online group coaching.
 WILD also provides coaching services for abuse recovery, post-trauma wellness, and entrepreneurship development.

 This is an initiative of the North American Division and the Adventist Development and Relief Agency (ADRA) to educate church leaders and raise awareness on multiple forms of abuse.
-The annual summit is streamed live.
-This year’s event is September 4-5, 2019.
+The annual summit is streamed live in English, French, and Spanish.
+Next summit is November 13, 2022.
+To view video seminars from past summits, click here.

 This is an initiative to combat and provide education on all forms of abuse.
 It was launched in March on the campus of Andrews University.